BOOKS by PHIL COUSINEAU

 "Readers will find themselves ravenously eavesdropping on captivating discussions...dialogues that are timeless.
 Cousineau's stunning preface is worth the price of admission alone." —Publishers Weekly

-The 23 interviews and essays in this volume offer a uniquely personal perspective on Huston Smith's own spiritual journey and a window into his wide-ranging reflections on the nature and importance of the religious quest.
+The 23 interviews and essays in this volume compiled and edited by Phil Cousineau offer a uniquely personal perspective on Huston Smith's own spiritual journey and a window into his wide-ranging reflections on the nature and importance of the religious quest.
 Readers will find eminent and beloved religion scholar Smith conversing with some of the world's most influential personalities and religious thinkers, from journalist Bill Moyers to religion scholar Philip Novak, and recounting his personal experiences with such luminaries as Joseph Campbell, Aldous Huxley, Timothy Leary, Daisetz Suzuki, Ram Dass, and the Dalai Lama.

 The Hero's Journey: Joseph Campbell on His Life and Work